Global in time solution to Kolmogorov's two-equation model of turbulence with small initial data: Proof of Theorem

 Suppose that the assumptions of theorem~\ref{TW_GLOBAL} hold.
 Then, by theorem \ref{LOCALNE_TH} there exists regular, local in time solution to the system (\ref{a})-(\ref{e}), which belongs to $\mathcal{X}(T_{0})$ for some positive $T_{0}$.
 From Proposition~\ref{jed} it is unique solution in $\mathcal{X}(T_{0})$.
 We will show that provided the smallness condition imposed on initial data (formulated in (\ref{GLOB_ADD})), the solution exists on $[0,T)$.
 In particular, if (\ref{GLOB_ADD}) holds with $T=\infty$, then the solution is global, i.e. it belongs to $\mathcal{X}(\infty)$.
 Firstly, we denote \eqq{ T^{*}=\sup\{t^{*}>0: \hd \m{ system (\ref{a})-(\ref{e}) has a solution } (v,\om , b) \m{ \hd in } \mathcal{X}(t^{*}) \}. }{defTgw} We note that $T^{*}\geq T_{0}>0$.
 By Proposition~\ref{jed} there exists $(v,\om, b)$ the unique solution of (\ref{a})-(\ref{e}) in $\mathcal{X}(T^{*})$, i.e. the following identities \eqq{(v_{,t}, w) - (v\otimes v,\nabla w) + \n{ \frac{b}{\om} D(v), D(w)} = 0 \hd \m{ for } \hd w\in \Vkdj}{gbh} \eqq{ (\om_{,t}, z) - (\om v, \nabla z ) + \n{ \frac{b}{\om} \nabla \om, \nabla z } = - \kd (\om^{2}, z ) \hd \m{ for } \hd z\in \Vj, }{cbgh} \eqq{(b_{,t}, q) - (b v, \nab q ) +\n{ \frac{b}{\om} \nabla b, \nabla q } = - (b \om , q) + \left( \frac{b}{\om} \bk{D(v)}, q\right) \hd \m{ for } \hd q\in \Vj , }{ccgno} hold for a.a. $t\in (0,\Ts)$, where $(\cdot,\cdot)$ denotes inner product in $L^{2}(\Om)$.
 By Proposition~~\ref{oszac_og} functions $\om$ and $b$ satisfy \eqnsl{ b(t,x)\geq \bmt, \hd \hd \om(t,x) \geq \omt, \hd \hd \om(t,x) \le \ommt \hd \hd \m{for } \hd (x,t)\in \Om^{\Ts}. }{inf-EST-b-omega}

-We shall show that if the condition (\ref{GLOB_ADD}) holds with some $T$, then $T^{*}\geq T$.
+We shall show that if the condition (\ref{GLOB_ADD}) holds for some $T$, then $T^{*}\geq T$.
 As it will be explained in the proof of Corollary~\ref{coro_glob}, the condition (\ref{GLOB_ADD}) holds, provided the initial data are sufficiently small.

 To prove the result we suppose that $T^{*}<T$ and we shall show that it leads to a contradiction.
-The idea of the proof is as follows: we shall show that under smallness assumption $(\ref{GLOB_ADD})$ we are able to obtain an estimate for solution in $H^{2}(\Om)$ norm, which is uniform with respect to $t\in [0,\Ts]$.
+The idea of the proof is as follows: we shall show that under smallness assumption $(\ref{GLOB_ADD})$ we are able to obtain an estimate for solution in $H^{2}(\Om)$ norm, which is uniform with respect to $t\in [0,\Ts)$.
 Next, by applying Theorem~\ref{LOCALNE_TH} and Proposition~\ref{oszac_og} we will be able to extend the solution beyond $\Ts$ and this is a contradiction with the definition of $\Ts$.
 Therefore, the key step in the proof is to get the estimates in $H^{2}$ norm for solution $(v,\om,b)$.
-First we deal with lower order terms.
+First we deal with the lower order terms.